-The Replacements have been a favorite band of mine since my junior year of high school circa 1987/1988.
+The Replacements have been a favorite band of mine since high school.
 It was something about Paul Westerfield's voice that first got to me.
 It's raspiness and depth.
 The soul embedded deep within it like a star set in stone.
-I remember singing along to their albums with my best friend Tracy.
+I remember singing along to their albums, Let It Be, Tim, and Pleased to Meet Me, with my best friend Tracy.
 My favorite song was Alex Chilton.
 The lyrics reference a singer that Westerberg idolizes but I knew none of that.
 I only knew that the words touched something in me, like a Pied Piper speaking to me making me dance.

 "I'm in love.
 What's that song?"

 So when I found out The Replacements were playing in Queens, New York the same week we were on vacation there, I was overjoyed.
 Their only solo show (meaning not in a festival) was a must.
 I bought floor tickets for hubby and me on Stubhub not even blinking at the forty dollar upcharge.
 I didn't care.
 I was going to see The Replacements on the floor in New York City.

 It was this punk rock girl's dream come true.

 By the Thursday night they were playing, we had busied ourselves to the point of exhaustion.
 We had arrived in New York on Sunday and had seen Grouplove in Central Park, the Broadway musical Wicked, and had visited the Empire State Building, the 911 Memorial, the Guggenheim and the Statute of Liberty.
 My feet were blistered to the point that every step I took sent tingles of pain through my feet and my back was killing me.